edoswaldgo/edoswaldgo.github.io/_posts/2020-08-24-toolwatch-easy-to-use-measuring-tool-for-watch-accuracy.md

 ## Introduction

 Hi fellow watch lover!
 Are you itching for another new watch?
 I feel you.
 Haha!
 I collected some [Seiko][seiko] and [Orient][orient] watches through the years.
-I believe that I already reached the point wherein collecting more will be counterproductive in cycling them with proper wrist time.
-For me, they are meant to be worn and not just store them in cabinets or drawers.
+I believe that I have already reached the point wherein collecting more will be counterproductive in cycling them with proper wrist time.
+For me, they are meant to be worn and not just stored in cabinets or drawers.

 As a watch lover, did it ever occur to you if the wristwatches you buy tell accurate times, especially mechanical ones?